 Most upscale hotels offer WiFi free of charge, but it is definitely not always good.
 Often it can be nerve-racking slow and that is another reason to buy a Kenya sim card.
-Nothing beats a 4G connection, which is usually widely available!
+Nothing beats a 4G and even 5G connection nowadays, which is usually widely available!

 It is also recommended to use a VPN service for extra privacy may you use any public WiFi in Kenya, like in shopping malls, hotels, lodges, etc.